Salsipuedes: a Tale of Love, War and Anchovies: Act 2

-Inside Madame Colete’s bar, Ulises and Chucho wish only to be reunited with their wives.
+Inside Madame Colette’s bar, Ulises and Chucho wish only to be reunited with their wives.
 At another table, Madame Colette tells the captain that the Nazis will contact him that night and he will unload the anchovies the following day.
 Two young girls, La China and Orquídea, recognize Ulises and Chucho as being famous musicians and attempt to flirt with them.
 The captain announces that they will soon return home.
 The two girls beg the captain to let them join on the ship.